Space Seed: Plot

-The USS Enterprise finds the derelict SS Botany Bay adrift in space.
-A boarding party consisting of Captain Kirk, Doctor Leonard McCoy, Chief Engineer Montgomery Scott, and historian Lieutenant Marla McGivers beams over to the freighter.
-The boarding party finds a cargo of 84 humans, 72 of whom are alive in suspended animation after nearly 200 years, the other 12 having perished during the journey.
-McGivers identifies the group's leader, who begins to revive and is taken back to the Enterprise for a medical examination.
+The USS Enterprise finds the SS Botany Bay adrift in space.
+A landing party consisting of Captain Kirk, Doctor Leonard McCoy, Chief Engineer Montgomery Scott, and historian Lieutenant Marla McGivers beams over to the derelict.
+The landing party finds a cargo of dozens of humans still alive in suspended animation after nearly 200 years.
+McGivers identifies the group's leader, who begins to revive and is taken back to Enterprise for medical examination.

 Kirk has Botany Bay taken in tow by a tractor beam, and Enterprise sets course for Starbase 12.
 In sickbay, the group's leader awakens and introduces himself as "Khan".
 McGivers marvels over Khan, a living relic from the 20th century, her field of interest.
-First Officer Spock discovers that their guest is actually Khan Noonien Singh, who, along with his people, are products of 20th-century selective breeding designed to create perfect humans.
-The genetic superhumans instead became tyrants and conquered more than a third of the planet during the Eugenics Wars of the 1990s; however Khan is admired by all the command-crew but Spock, in that Khan was by all measures a benevolent dictator, with no massacres under his rule, no war until he was attacked, and he had a great vision to unite humanity.
-Later Kirk asks Khan why he left Earth, when he was needed most; and Khan responds that the superhumans offered the world "order," but were refused.
+First Officer Spock discovers that their guest is actually Khan Noonien Singh, who, along with his people, are products of selective breeding designed to create perfect humans.
+The genetic superhumans instead became tyrants and conquered more than a third of the planet during the Eugenics Wars of the 1990s.